ctb/titus-blog/src/2014-scalable-cms-problems.rst

 the counters when there's a false positive -- and since the early tables get consulted a lot more frequently than the later tables, they have a lot more false positive matches, and get incremented a lot more.
-This results in a systematically higher miscount for the frequency of the first objects added into the scalable counter.
+This results in a systematically higher miscount for the frequency of objects added earlier vs later.

 DOOOOOOM.
 I can imagine situations where this might not matter that much but I think it does matter for our purposes in khmer, where a bias towards higher counts in the early objects added would be Bad.

 I played around with a few ideas.
-One idea is to adjust the counts in the early tables based on the number of total objects added to the counter;
+One idea is to adjust the counts in the early tables based on the number of total objects added to the counter; this could be done either by tweaking the actual counts, or adding in per-table weights that are adjusted with each increment.
-another was to decrement counters in the tables at random as we increment new counters.
-These might work, but require further research and probably some Math.
+Another idea is to decrement counters in the tables at random as we increment new counters.
+A third idea (that I haven't actually tested yet) was to move heavy hitters from early tables to later tables, by decrementing all their counts in the early table and then adding them in to the later table.
+Any or all of these might work, but require further research and probably some Math.

 You can actually do some good by setting the total error bound to something smaller::